Projekt 48

 Our Results

 Results from our Mood Meter study demonstrates that our model works.
-Click here to watch our 2024 Impact video and here to read our Impact Report.
-Sample our Mood Meter here.
+Click here to watch our 2024 Impact video.

 Contact info@projekt48.org to learn more about our transformative work.